All Saints' Church, Oakham: History

 The spire of Oakham parish church dominates distant views of the town for several miles in all directions.
 The impressive west tower and spire, built during the 14th century in the Decorated Gothic style, are slightly earlier in date than most of the rest of the exterior of the building, which (apart from some Victorian restoration) is in the Perpendicular style.
 Oddly, the south doorway and its porch seem to be the oldest parts of the church, the doorway probably dating from the early 13th century with the porch having been added later that century.

 In the light, spacious interior there is more evidence of the mature Decorated style of the 14th century.
 The tall, slender columns of the nave have intricately carved capitals showing animals, birds, figures, foliage and scenes from the Bible including Adam and Eve, the Expulsion from the Garden of Eden, the Annunciation and the Coronation of the Virgin Mary.
 There is also a fine Green Man.

+The church was restored in 1857 to 1858 by Sir George Gilbert Scott.
 It is a Grade I listed building.
-It was restored in 1857 to 1858 by Sir George Gilbert Scott.
+The church formerly housed a library of books donated by Anne Harington in 1616.
+The remaining collection was transferred to the University of Nottingham in 1980.

 Bells

 During the church restoration in 1858 the first stage of the tower was fitted with a new ringing floor and the bells were rehung in a new oak frame.
 Two bells were re-cast by Mears of London.

 There is a ring of eight bells cast by Gillett & Johnston in 1910, and a priest's bell of 1840.

-On 9 December 1923 the tenor bell broke loose from the headstock but fortunately was captured in the bell frame and did not penetrate into the ringing room.
+On 9 December 1923 the tenor bell broke loose from the headstock but was captured in the bell frame and did not penetrate into the ringing room.
 The bell frame was still in a poor condition in 1937 which prevented it being used to ring for the Coronation of King George VI.